11. Matrices and Other Arraysļ

 Take note of what constitutes the columns of the return matrix.

-Note the behaviour of as.matrix on list arguments.
+Inspect the behaviour of as.matrix on list arguments.

-Write your own version of simplify2array
+Write your version of simplify2array

 named as.matrix.list that always